US ethanol industry expands focus to lower-carbon aviation sector

 Different methodologies to calculate the emissions of SAF can also yield different results.

-The ethanol industry is asking the administration to use a methodology developed by the Department of Energy called GREET that shows ethanol to have a lighter carbon footprint as an SAF feedstock than does the methodology proscribed by the IRA, which was developed by the International Civil Aviation Organization.
+The ethanol industry is asking the administration to use a methodology developed by the Department of Energy called GREET that shows ethanol to have a lighter carbon footprint as an SAF feedstock than does the methodology used by the International Civil Aviation Organization, which is mentioned in the IRA.

 A coalition of ethanol industry representatives and allies in the airlines industry, known as the "SAF BTC Coalition," wrote to the Treasury Department in February asking that the administration use the Department of Energy methodology.